We all harbor secrets. Some are big and bad; some are small and trivial. Researchers have parsed which truths to tell and which not to.

 How did the "summer of love" appear out of a backdrop of war and discontent?

 Many people consider shaming an acceptable way of changing behavior.
-Is shaming effective?
+But is it?
 Research reveals that shame is a complex emotion.

 Is winning an argument worth losing a friend or ruining a relationship?
 More productive conversations preserve and enrich relationships.